cerb/cerb.github.io/privacy-draft.md

 They do not have access to any client data.

+# Your Privacy Choices

+We provide the following privacy choices for your data:

+* You may choose to not provide us with certain information.
+To subscribe to Cerb Cloud, or to purchase a self-hosted Cerb license, we only require a verified email address and a seat count.
+We do not require you to disclose your name, organization, location, phone number, revenue, employee count, or other personal details.

+* You may choose to host our software on your own servers and network without transmitting any data to us.
+We optionally provide Cerb Cloud as a fully-managed service where you retain control over the data you choose to send to us.

+* You may choose to arrange payment through an intermediary like PayPal to protect your financial information.

+* You may opt-out of receiving commercial emails from us.

+* You may receive a full backup of your content from Cerb Cloud at any time.

+* You may delete records and other data within Cerb.

+* You may close your Cerb Cloud account and request that your data and backups be permanently deleted.

 # Security and Safeguards

 We take reasonable precautions to protect your data and personally identifying information.